 Travellers Worldwide is a British company which is refusing to stop the exploitation of Critically Endangered Malaysian orangutans, an animal at risk of extinction.
-If you love orangutans and care about their future please sign and share this petition.
+The exploitation is approved by the Sabah Wildlife Department, the Sabah state wildlife agency which manages the SORC.
+If you love orangutans and care about their future, please sign and share this petition.

-Every four weeks the company sends up to 12 unqualified, paying tourists to the Sepilok Orangutan Rehabilitation Centre (SORC) in the Malaysian Bornean state of Sabah, Malaysia, to be part of the rehabilitation of orangutans.
+Every four weeks the company sends up to 12 unqualified individuals to the Sepilok Orangutan Rehabilitation Centre (SORC) in the Malaysian Bornean state of Sabah, Malaysia, for them to take part in the rehabilitation of orphan orangutans.
 Each individual pays around US$ 3,400.
-SORC is owned by the Sabah state government.
+This is simply another form of exploitative voluntourism.

-According to the Travellers Worldwide website these individuals, called "volunteers", are able to, among others, monitor, feed and manage orangutans who are under rehabilitation for potential forest release in the future.
-However, this practice, which can and should be done by SORC staff only, can have serious negative impacts for orangutans under rehabilitation and yet has continued for over 15 years.
+According to the Travellers Worldwide website, the volunteers can, among others, monitor, feed and manage orangutans who are under rehabilitation for potential forest release in the future.
+However, this voluntourism practice can have severe impacts on orangutans under rehabilitation and yet has continued for over 15 years.

-It is no surprise that SORC has for many years faced major problems with orangutans habituated to humans, made worse by its unethical and unsustainable orangutan tourism.
-Habituated orangutans have also attacked tourists at SORC.
+It is no surprise that the SORC has for many years faced major problems with humanised orangutans, made worse by its unsustainable orangutan tourism.
+Humanised orangutans have also attacked tourists at the SORC.

 *Russon, Anne & Smith, Joshua & Adams, Laura.
 (2016).
 Managing human-orangutan relationships in rehabilitation.
 10.1007/978-3-319-30469-4.